What Causes Bleeding Between Periods?

-Your period is not expected for weeks but you find that you are spotting or bleeding.
-It is a normal reaction to worry.
+Your period is not expected for weeks, but you find that you are spotting or bleeding.
 What could this mean?
-Before you panic there can be many reasons for bleeding in between periods.
-Some of these reasons are harmless but some of them are quite serious.
-So I would strongly urge you to consult with your doctor or gynecologist any time you have bleeding or spotting from an unknown cause when it is not your period.
+It's normal to worry, but before you panic, you should know that there can be many reasons for bleeding in between periods.
+Some of the causes of this sort of bleeding are harmless, but some of them are quite serious.
+Technically, bleeding between periods is not considered normal, and you need to figure out the source.

 Breakthrough bleeding, also called intermenstrual bleeding, is bleeding that occurs in between two periods and is one form of what is defined as abnormal uterine bleeding.
 Other forms of abnormal bleeding can include: